 English clubs have historically been successful in Europe, and that’s been the case in the Premier League era as well.
 Manchester United, twice, Liverpool and Chelsea have all lifted the Champions League since 1992, while Arsenal were runners-up, and there are plenty of English names on the Europa League too.
 The thinking behind Premier League predictions can be applied to the early stages of the European competitions but in the latter rounds, and extra time and away goals are added to the equation, the dynamic is very different.

-Premier League odds will fluctuate over the season, and it may be that a team vying for the title is helped by being knocked out of Europe earlier than their rivals.
+Premier League odds, provided by the best Australian betting sites will fluctuate over the season, and it may be that a team vying for the title is helped by being knocked out of Europe earlier than their rivals.
 And it should also be remembered that Premier League predictions are not an exact science – but BettingTop10 will be on hand with the information needed to help punters make informed judgements throughout the season.